-Before any of the main construction work gets underway, we would take this opportunity to remind the public that construction sites are dangerous areas for unauthorised persons, especially children, and we would appreciate your co-operation in ensuring that children do not play in or around the sites or machinery.
+We would take this opportunity to remind the public that construction sites are dangerous areas for unauthorised persons, especially children, and we would appreciate your co-operation in ensuring that children do not play in or around the sites or machinery.
 Working areas will have warning signs in place to protect the public from any hazards.
 The public are advised to stay out of these areas for their own safety.